cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_terminology.rst

 | Definition: relating to Descartes and his ideas.
 | Definition: a follower of Descartes.
 | Origin: mid 17th century: from modern Latin Cartesianus, from Cartesius, Latinized form of the name of Descartes.

+normal
+Definition: [technical] a line at right angles to a given line or surface.